matloff/regtools/README.md

 ## <a name="quickstart">REGTOOLS QUICK START </a>

-Here we will take a quick tour of **regtools**, using a dataset **prgeng** that is included in the package.
+Here we will take a quick tour of a subset of **regtools** features, using a dataset **prgeng** that is included in the package.
 We'll start with linear regression, briefly illustrating **regtools**'s novel diagnostic tools, then move on the use of machine learning methods on this data, again using the data to illustrate various features of **regtools**.

 ### The Data